layercodedev/layercode-js-sdk/README.md

 # Layercode JavaScript SDK

-A JavaScript SDK for integrating Layercode voice pipelines into web applications.
+A JavaScript SDK for integrating Layercode voice agents into web applications.

 ## Installation